 In a partnership with the Governor’s Office of Youth, Faith and Family, the Arizona Supreme Court/Adult Probation Services Division launched the Adult Probation Support Services (APSS) AmeriCorps Program in the fall of 2016.
 The APSS AmeriCorps program is funded by an agreement with the Governor’s Commission on Service and Volunteerism and the Corporation for National and Community Service (CNCS), under the State and National program umbrella.

-AmeriCorps is a national service program that is similar to the Peace Corps.
-Service volunteers agree to serve a term of service and, after successfully completing service, they receive an educational award.
+AmeriCorps is a National Service program that is similar to the Peace Corps.
+U.S. Citizens agree to serve a term of service and, after successfully completing service, they are eligible to receive an educational award.
 There are AmeriCorps programs across the country meeting all kinds of community needs, ranging from tutoring children to refurbishing houses for the needy to doing environmental work.
-Besides GETTING THINGS DONE (the AmeriCorps motto), members also try to encourage citizens to give something back in their own community.
-Over 1,000,000 people served as AmeriCorps Members since 1994 and over 5.2 million disadvantaged youth tutored, mentored, or served by AmeriCorps Members one year alone.
-Members serve at local organizations and agencies committed to addressing critical community needs in education, environmental stewardship, healthy futures, economic opportunity, veterans and military families, and disaster preparedness.
+Besides GETTING THINGS DONE (the AmeriCorps motto), Members also try to encourage citizens to give something back in their own community.

 For More information Contact